-- 9. The school Administration may, in its discretion, shorten or waive the suspension period for a student who has not previously been suspended or expelled, if the student completes an Administration-specified program and meets any other conditions required by the Administration.
-Such Administration-specified programs shall not require the student and/or the student's parents to pay for participation in the program. - 10.
+- 9. The Administration may, in its discretion, shorten or waive the suspension period for a student who has not previously been suspended or expelled, if the student completes an Administration-specified program and meets any other conditions required by the Administration.
+Such Administration-specified programs shall not require the student and/or the student's parents to pay for participation in the program.
+The Superintendent may delegate this authority to building or program level administrators. - 10.
 Notice of the suspension shall be recorded in the student's cumulative educational record.
 Such notice shall be expunged from the cumulative educational record if the student graduates from high school.
-In cases where the student's period of suspension is shortened or waived in accordance with Section VI.A(9), above, the Administration may choose to expunge the suspension notice from the cumulative record at the time the student completes the Administration-specified program and meets any other conditions required by the Administration. - 11.
+In cases where the student's period of suspension is shortened or waived in accordance with Section VI.A(9), above, the Administration may choose to expunge the suspension notice from the cumulative record at the time the student completes the Administration-specified program and meets any other conditions required by the Administration.
+The Superintendent may delegate this authority to building or program level administrators. - 11.
 If the student has not previously been suspended or expelled, and the Administration chooses to expunge the suspension notice from the student's cumulative record prior to graduation, the Administration may refer to the existence of the expunged disciplinary notice, notwithstanding the fact that such notice may have been expunged from the student's cumulative file, for the limited purpose of determining whether any subsequent suspensions or expulsions by the student would constitute the student's first such offense. - 12.
-The decision of the principal responsible administrator or the administrator or designee with regard to disciplinary actions up to and including suspensions shall be final. - 13.
-During any period of suspension served out of school, the student shall not be permitted to be on school property and shall not be permitted to attend or participate in any school-sponsored activities, unless the principal responsible administrator or the administrator specifically authorizes the student to enter school property for a specified purpose or to participate in a particular school-sponsored activity. - B. In cases where a student's suspension will result in the student being suspended more than ten (10) times or for a total of fifty (50) days in a school year, whichever results in fewer days of exclusion, the student shall, prior to the pending suspension, be granted a formal hearing before the Board of Education.
-The principal responsible administrator or the administrator's designee shall report the student to the Superintendent or designee and request a formal Board hearing.
+The decision of the responsible administrator or the administrator or designee with regard to disciplinary actions up to and including suspensions shall be final. - During any period of suspension served out of school, the student shall not be permitted to be on school property and shall not be permitted to attend or participate in any school-sponsored activities, unless the responsible administrator or the administrator specifically authorizes the student to enter school property for a specified purpose or to participate in a particular school-sponsored activity. - B. In cases where a student's suspension will result in the student being suspended more than ten (10) times or for a total of fifty (50) days in a school year, whichever results in fewer days of exclusion, the student shall, prior to the pending suspension, be granted a formal hearing before the Board of Education.
+The responsible administrator or the administrator's designee shall report the student to the Superintendent or designee and request a formal Board hearing.
 If an emergency situation exists, such hearing shall be held as soon after the suspension as possible.